rayfrankenstein/AITOW/README.md

 Note that I don't consider 'waterfall' bad, and 'Agile' good.
 It is just different approaches for different situations.
 If the customer wants an 'hands off' approach, or if you write certified software, then I believe that 'waterfall' style approaches are superior most of the times."--Gub-42, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

+---
+"Executives in my company use agile as an excuse to completely derail and change direction at random.
+Like literally any time any day.

+Them (via chat): Hi

+Me: What’s up?

+Them: Do you have a minute?

+Me: Sure

+Them: What do you think about [this totally left field idea I read in Forbes yesterday]?

+Me: Uhh, I mean I guess there’s something there…

+Them: What would it take to get that going?

+Me: Well, [confabulate some overly extreme time estimate because I don’t want them thinking I’ll just hop to and deliver random Forbes trend on demand].

+Them: Oh, see, we’ve identified this as a new strategic opportunity.

+Me: Ok… (knowing full well what’s coming)

+Them: Can you get a group together and start working on this?

+Me: I literally started a sprint yesterday and already committed to X work.
+This sprint will be complete on [insert date].
+I can add that to my backlog and submit it for prioritizing, but it may be a while before anything is delivered.
+It’s also a large ask so the timeline is going to be pretty long.
+Additionally, adding this to my plate introduces a lot of context switching for my team and may reduce our overall productivity through each sprint.

+Them: Ok, but when can you be done by?
+I told the CEO we’d have this done by next week.

+Me: I won’t be able to touch this for 2 weeks.
+Even then I can’t get you an estimate until we’ve broke it down further and can start to…

+Them: Yes, yes, but we’re an agile company now so we shouldn’t be bound by these hard constraints.
+You should be able to pivot and synergize your team to deliver value add.
+We can take this offline to revisit."--renok_archnmy, ["Agile is a disaster" says Tom Gilb, the Gradaddy of Agile.
+What do you think](https://www.reddit.com/r/programming/comments/x3povm/agile_is_a_disaster_says_tom_gilb_the_grandaddy/)

 ## What works, in their own words